PaulaYaniz/Project1-CryptoWallet/README.md

 |      8      |      Improve user intuitive instructions     | Change some codes so it is easier for the user to understand the program, based on the previous test |     30min     |          Oct 4         |     C     |
 |      9      |        Write future improvements ideas       |                   So the client can see that the program can be improved over time                   |     10min     |          Oct 4         |     B     |

+**Table 1:** Record of Task- showing the planning and working process of the project.
+All the steps are related to Planning, Solution Overview analysis and Development (criterias A, B and C).
+The target completion date and the time estimate for each task is also shown.

+# Criterion C ????

+## Existing tools
+This refers to the software tools used during the development of the solution, and structures such as for loops, and bash commands

+## Sources

+## Tools used in Unit 1
+Functions
+For/while loops
+Input Validation
+If statements
+Encryption

+When code was researched in the web, proper citation is used to give credit to the original author.